manuelinfosec/eda-analysis-of-data-science-job-salaries/README.md

-# Exploratory Data Analysis of Data Science Jobs' Salaries <small> by Manuel</small>
+# Exploratory Data Analysis of Data Science Jobs' Salaries

 ## Objective
 Starting out on a career in data science was exciting, but left me with a load of questions.
 Apart from the job sections involved in the rather broad ‘data science’, I wanted to find out what regions of the world had the most demand for data scientists, leading to a higher compensation, or pay.
 What would be the difference between working as a data analyst for a small, medium or large firm and how much does these affect your pay/growth?